Updated: September 22, 2020

 May I share with you some instances on how IMG-Wealth Academy has helped Jocelyn (my wife) and me to win in our finances:

 As the saying goes, “Daig ng maagap ang masipag.”
-While some people in their 30’s still talk about concerts, gadgets, night outs, and telenovelas, we began learning money management and started our investments at age 25.
+While some people in their 30’s are still talking about concerts, gadgets, night outs, and telenovelas, we began learning money management and started our investments at age 25.

 Mentoring and Application: